blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ### New features

-* For Stateless and Rapid scans, the scanID and detector tool being run, are now stored in the codeLocations section of the status.json file.
+* For Stateless and Rapid scans, the scanId and Detector tool being run, are now stored in the codeLocations section of the status.json file containing the run summary.

 ## Version 8.10.0